oolonek/cerebrarium/vault/cerebrarium.music.vca.md

 ### Attenuator / Attenuverter ?

-- VCAs control the [[amplitude]] of a signal by varying control voltage.
+- VCAs control the [[cerebrarium.music.amplitude]] of a signal by varying control voltage.
 - Audible or not it doesn't matter.